1. DEFINITIONS; ACCESS TO SERVICES; AND FEES

 3.2 Customer Must Back-Up Its Own Data and Files.
 West shall have no responsibility for Customer’s personal files and data (including voicemail, e-mail, or fax messages) that reside on, are transferred through, and/or that are attached to West’s Provided Equipment or network.
 Customer shall be solely responsible for independent backup of all such data and files.
 West reserves the right to delete Customer’s data and files after the expiration or termination of this Agreement.

 3.4 Modification to West’s Services.
-West reserves the right to modify, revise, or upgrade its Monthly Recurring Services, including access procedures, menu structures, commands, documentation, vendors and Services offered; provided; however, West shall not lower the bandwidth and/or other material features of the Services provided to Customer or increase the Subscription Fees in violation of Section 1.3 of these Terms and Conditions.
+West reserves the right to modify, revise, or upgrade its Monthly Recurring Services, including access procedures, menu structures, commands, documentation, vendors and Services offered; provided; however, West shall not lower the bandwidth and/or other material features of the Services provided to Customer or increase the Subscription Fees in violation of Section 1.3 of this MSA.

 3.6 Restrictions on Certain Activities.